cdklabs/cdk-ecs-codedeploy/API.md

 ### TargetService <a name="TargetService" id="@cdklabs/cdk-ecs-codedeploy.TargetService"></a>

-Describe the target for CodeDeploy to use when creating a deployment for a {@link ecs.EcsDeploymentGroup}.
+Describe the target for CodeDeploy to use when creating a deployment for an ecs.EcsDeploymentGroup.

 #### Initializer <a name="Initializer" id="@cdklabs/cdk-ecs-codedeploy.TargetService.Initializer"></a>